mittagessen/kraken/docs/ketos.rst

         $ ketos train --lag 10 --min-delta 0.001 syr/*.png

-To switch optimizers from SGD to Adam or RMSprop just set the option:
+To switch optimizers from Adam to SGD or RMSprop just set the option:

 .. code-block:: console

-        $ ketos train --optimizer Adam syr/*.png
+        $ ketos train --optimizer SGD syr/*.png

 It is possible to resume training from a previously saved model: